-Figure 2: Observable characteristics of the FM's choice when choosing the point for different positions of the point relative to the line.
+Fig. 2 Observable characteristics of the FM's choice when choosing the line for different positions of the point relative to the line motivations covering all constellations displayed in Fig. $2.^{8}$ We discuss the features of the areas in this figure in the next subsection.